makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

   * compared to CV models, modern NLP models have larger weight matrices and display different spectral properties
-* While norm-based metrics perform reasonably well on well-trained NLP models, they often behave anomalously on poorly trained models.
-For such models,
+* While norm-based metrics perform reasonably well on well-trained NLP models, they often behave anomalously on poorly trained models
   * weight matrices may display rank collapse, decreased Frobenius mass, or unusually small Spectral norms
   * This may be misinterpreted as “smaller is better”